react-native-community/releases/docs/generate-changelog.md

 Point people: [@alloy](https://github.com/alloy), [@kelset](https://github.com/kelset), [@turnrye](https://github.com/turnrye)

-This repo contains a script that will generate a markdown formatted list of changes between two given git references (e.g. tags).
+This repo contains [a script][changelog-generator] that will generate a markdown formatted list of changes between two given [git references] (e.g. tags).

 The script is a little more complex than one might expect for the following reasons: